 Umpires will be required to attend all the dates below before they will be eligible to take the court on Saturday mornings in the following year.

-Practical umpiring will be over the trails for Association Teams U12 & U13’s, this could be on a Sunday or Tuesday.
-In 2021 they will finalise with a camp and then be eligible to umpire Saturday mornings.
+In 2022 they will finalise with a camp and then be eligible to umpire Saturday mornings

 Run Twice A Year, In Both Winter And Spring, Our Green Shirt Program Is Successful At Training And Developing New Umpires.